imgag/aiDIVA/doc/annotation/install_additional_tools.md

 # Installation of Additional Tools
 This document provides links and instructions to download and install the necessary third party tools that are used in aiDIVA.

-The folder of each respective tool can be moved to another place after the installation, they should be self contained.
+The folder of each respective tool can be moved to another place after the installation, they should be self-contained.

 Just make sure to give the correct paths to the tools in the configuration file.